blueice349/hudl/README.md

 ### Installation

 _Below is an example of how you to install and setting up your automation.
-This template does rely on any external dependencies and/or services._
+This template does rely on external dependencies and/or services.
+This also requires a valid login to http://hudl.com_

 1. Clone the repo
    ```sh